Dexia says three bidders remain for asset management arm

-BRUSSELS (Reuters) - Franco-Belgian financial group Dexia (DEXI.BR), which accepted a state-led break-up and the nationalization of its Belgian banking arm in October, said on Wednesday that three buyers remained for its asset management arm.
+BRUSSELS, June 27 (Reuters) - Franco-Belgian financial group Dexia, which accepted a state-led break-up and the nationalisation of its Belgian banking arm in October, said on Wednesday that three buyers remained for its asset management arm.

 It also said that it accepted the resignation of its Chairman Jean-Luc Dehaene, with Karel De Boeck being appointed as his interim replacement.